Knowledge base

 Has this FAQ been helpful?

-Infomaniak offers various Site Creator plans, free or paid, that cater to different needs.
-It is essential to understand the conditions associated with each type of offer before making your choice.
+Infomaniak offers various Site Creator plans, both free and paid, to meet different needs.
+It is essential to understand the terms associated with each type of plan before making your choice.

 Site Creator is available…

-• In this case, 1 single Site Creator can be set up per Infomaniak Web hosting.
+- In this case, only 1 Site Creator can be set up per Infomaniak web hosting plan.

-• To manage multiple sites created with Site Creator within the same Organization, it is therefore necessary to have multiple Web hostings.
+- To manage multiple sites created with Site Creator within the same Organization, you must have multiple web hosting plans.

-• or standalone (standalone available in 3 versions) and does not require any other particular offer in this case:
+- … or as a standalone plan (standalone available in 3 versions), which does not require any other specific plan:

 1. Site Creator Free